1DGK/1dgk.github.io/misc.md

 title: Misc
 permalink: /misc/
 ---
-last updated 30 SEP 2024
+last updated 02 OCT 2024

 ### Media
 **Currently reading**:
+- Anna Karenina
 - Live from New York
 - Life and Death of the American Worker
 - The Hitchhiker's Guide to the Galaxy